dburger/algorithms/factorial-trailing-zeroes/README.md

 ### Counting fives

 This solution goes down the trail of the second hint.
-In order for a factorial to have a trailing zero it must contain a factor of 10.
-The prime factorization of 10 is 2 and 5.
-Because 2 is a factor in all even numbers, there are many more 2 factors in a given factorial than 5 factors.
-Therefore the number of trailing zeroes in a factorial is equivalent to the number of 5 factors in that factorial.
+In order for a factorial to have a trailing zero it must contain a factor of `10`.
+The prime factorization of 10 is `{2, 5}`.
+Because `2` is a factor in all even numbers, there are many more `2` factors in a given factorial than `5` factors.
+Therefore the number of trailing zeroes in a factorial is equivalent to the number of `5` factors in that factorial.
 So how do you compute this?

-Well first say we are computer `45!`.
+Well first say we are computing `45!`.
 Within this number we have the following, `{5, 10, 15, 20, 25, 30, 35, 40, 45`, that contain a `5` factor.
 It is pretty
 clear that a first step is taking `n` and dividing by `5`.
 In this case we get `9`.
 This is not correct, however.
-Note that the `25` in that last has two `5` factors.
+Note that the `25` in that list has two `5` factors.
 This leads to the correct solution that the number of trailing zeroes is equal to the number of times `{5, 25, 125, ...}`, that is the powers of `5`, divide into `n`.